Frequently Asked Questions about Statewide Online

 It is doing so in collaboration with affiliated U3As so online courses can be shared across the state.

 What technology is used to offer the courses?

 There isn't any set technolgy.
-At present Zoom is the most popular online means, but others such as Skype could be used, and may well be new technologies emerging.
+At present Zoom is the most popular online means, but but Google Meet is cheaper and very good: see below for more.

 Who can propose a course and where can I do this?